[This information guide is also available in PDF format to download.]

 Tamoxifen is taken as a tablet once a day.
-It may be prescribed as a five-year course after other treatments for early breast cancer like surgery and radiotherapy have been completed.
+It may be prescribed as a five-year course after other treatments for early breast cancer like surgery, chemotherapy and radiotherapy have been completed.
 In some cases tamoxifen is prescribed for two or three years before switching to a different hormonal therapy like an aromatase inhibitor (see next section).
 Sometimes tamoxifen is recommended for up to ten years.
 If tamoxifen is being used to treat metastatic breast cancer (breast cancer that has spread beyond the breast), it is used for as long as it keeps working.

 Tamoxifen is a very effective hormonal therapy for women before or after menopause.